andry-tino/t-calcifer/README.md

 We can skip creating a folder for solution.
 So we now have a solution that we can use to build our app using HTML5, Javascript and CSS.

+## Setting pages and layouts
+We now move forward to creating some layout structures.

 ## What we have learnt
 TODO